fiskaltrust/faq/qna/DE-Portal-Konfiguration-Cashbox-ID_EN.md

 ## Answer

-* In the account of the desired PosOperator, go to.
+* In the account of the desired PosOperator, go to
  <kbd>Configuration</kbd> &rarr; <kbd>Cashbox</kbd> &rarr; <kbd>Foldout</kbd>.